 The million-dollar question, what sex cat should you adopt?
 There is no right or wrong answer, each gender has pros and cons.
 In my experience, I have found personality to be more of a factor.
 Some females are friendly, some aren’t.
 Some males are friendly, some aren’t.

 Males tend to roam further afield looking for a mate.
 They can also be more aggressive over territory and get into more cat fights as a result.
 While both male and female cats spray, males tend to do so more often than females.

 Females The heat cycle can begin as early as four months of age and this will repeat until she becomes pregnant.
 She will do everything in her power to escape and find a mate, calling at all hours of the day and night.
 We had a female go into heat ONCE, that was enough, we had her spayed immediately after her heat cycle.

-I have found that desexed cats have more similarities to each other.
+Desexed cats tend to have more similarities.
 Spraying is reduced in both, as is territorial aggression (although it remains in some cats).
 Both males and females stay closer to home as they are no longer interested in looking for a mate.

 Males: I have found my male cats to be a little more affectionate and placid than the females.
 But that all comes down to what you, as the pet owner wants.
 Some people want a cat who will lie on your lap all day long, others prefer a cat who is a little more independent.
 If there is a difference in male and female cats, it is very subtle, and personality is a much better indicator.